 The educational goals of the second level degree course in computer science are to guarantee

-- ability to analyze and formalize complex problems in various applied contexts;
+- The ability to analyze and formalize complex problems in various applied contexts;

-- profound knowledge of the foundations and applications of the various areas of computer science;
+- The profound knowledge of the foundations and applications of the various areas of computer science;

-- profound knowledge of the principles, structure and the use of computer architectures;
+- The in-depth knowledge of the principles, structure and the use of computer architectures;

-- knowledge of the corporate and professional culture;
+- The knowledge of the corporate and professional culture;

-- ability to work autonomously and taking responsibility of projects and command structures.
+- The ability to work autonomously and taking responsibility of projects and command structures.

 The great lack of experts in today’s information sector, along with the high training level provided by the Second Degree in Computer Science, has as a consequence that graduates will immediately be absorbed by the corporate world, in particular, by those companies related to the development of new technologies, where they occupy the highest level positions as analysts, designers and developers of advanced information systems.

-Detailed information about the courses, which are all offered in English, can be found in the Course Structure Diagram.
+Detailed information about the courses, which are all offered in English, can be found in the Course Information Page.

 Dual Degree Programme: